-Magistrate Pat O’Shane was wrongly blamed by those ignorant of the law.
+The Magistrate was wrongly blamed by those ignorant of the law.
 Shock jocks called for Her Honour to be sacked.
 The police commissioner publicly denounced the decision.
-The Director of Public Prosecutions office wrote to me indicating that an appeal was being considered
+The Director of Public Prosecutions office wrote to our firm indicating that an appeal was being considered

 There was no appeal.
 The law has not changed.
 The law correctly applied by the learned Magistrate still applies today.
 Would the other pub-goers have been offended?
 Hardly.

 As far back as 1966, propositions were laid down in the case of Ball v McIntire (1966) 9FLR 237 as follows: